denn1s/apple-and-lily/Ch. 8 - Karin.md

 I glanced at the door leading out into the hallway and sighed.
 I still owed her an apology for yesterday.

 Quietly, I made my way back to my seat.
 She finally managed to corner the piece of pork and looked up at me with a huge, triumphant smile.
-Then, as if it were totally normal, she hit me with the one thing I’d been dreading.  {Let's have change this part to have them finish their food in quiet}
+Then, as if it were totally normal, she hit me with the one thing I’d been dreading.

-{After they are done, Lily asks if she can grab another book, since she already finished the last one}

-{Karin just tells her to help herself and keeps observing has she happily grabs one of the books from the selves}

-{When Karin notes which one it is she sighs (make up a yuri title)}

-{Karin stands up and grabs the book from her hands, then she swiftly replaces it with another, tamer book (make up another title)}

-{Lily pouts a little but opens up the other book}

 “So, you never told me why I never see you in our lectures.”

 I froze, chopsticks halfway to my mouth.
 I put them down slowly.
 Here it comes.
 The judgment.
 The pity.

 I took a deep breath, bracing myself.
 But when I looked at her, all I could see was naive curiosity.
 No smirk, no fake sympathy.
 Just the same dumb smile I was beginning to get used to.